linode/apl-docs/docs/for-ops/cli/known-issues.md

 ### 4. Timeout

-**Problem**: Sometimes the Otomi cli will time out when operating on a Google cluster.
+**Problem**: Sometimes the CLI will time out when operating on a Google cluster.

 **Cause**: This happens when the containerized kubectl binary wants to refresh an access token, but it can't find the binary that was registered to do so in the otomi docker container.

 **Workaround**: Retry the command.
-Before every invocation with the containerized `kubectl` binary, Otomi CLI first runs `kubectl version` with the local binary to invoke a token refresh, resulting in an up-to-date config to mount.
+Before every invocation with the containerized `kubectl` binary, the CLI first runs `kubectl version` with the local binary to invoke a token refresh, resulting in an up-to-date config to mount.

 **Background**:

-The Otomi CLI is a docker container with all the binaries it needs to deploy to these clusters.
+The CLI is a docker container with all the binaries it needs to deploy to these clusters.
 When running a command the local cloud configs are mounted.
 These configs may contain configuration for token refresh mechanisms, including the name of a binary to execute with certain parameters.
 This makes it possible to include the binaries in the image, and make them available via the known `$PATH`.

 However, Google Cloud SDK breaks with that approach, by tightly coupling a hard path to the local gcloud binary.
 Sample user section from `$KUBECONFIG`: